Use SQL to set up data metric functions

 FROM t);

-For example, to call the NULL_COUNT (system data metric function) system DMF to view the number of NULL values in the ssn column, execute the following:
+For example, to call the NULL_COUNT (system data metric function) system DMF to view the number of NULL values in the ssn column, run the following command:

 SELECT SNOWFLAKE.CORE.NULL_COUNT(